Are Oregon Vital Records Open to the Public?

 How Do I Obtain Marriage Records in Oregon?

 Meanwhile, marriage records in Oregon are also maintained by the Vital Records Office of the Oregon Health Authority.
 This state agency only processes in-person and mail requests for marriage records.
-The eligible requester must complete a marriage record order form or submit a written request containing the following information:
+The eligible requester must complete an Oregon Marriage Record Order Form (English or Spanish) or submit a written request containing the following information:

 - The full names of both parties named on the record